Blue Campus

 PHYSICAL COURSES

-The BlueShipyards company which operates the Kenitra site as naval ship yard for the construction of fishing vessels, will continue to operate as a living laboratory, integrating and improving technologies, finetuning the business models and securing an internationalization of the know-how, offering young graduates the chance to partake in the implementation across the world, turning Morocco into a center of competences and talent, helping other nations to adopt this transition towards sustainable and competitive businesses.
+In cooperation with NOVATEC and StanShih Foundation, will continue to operate as a living laboratory, integrating and improving technologies, finetuning the business models and securing an internationalization of the know-how, offering young graduates the chance to partake in the implementation across the world, turning Porrima – where ever the original ship or its babies are located – into a center of competences and talent, helping other nations to adopt this transition towards sustainable and competitive businesses.

 Contact